-Victims of mold-related illnesses may wonder, “what is the statute of limitations for mold cases?”
-In Illinois, there currently isn’t a statute of limitations for mold cases, and there are no regulations requiring landlords to disclose high levels of mold to potential buyers or tenants.
+In Illinois, mold cases fall under the same statute of limitations as other personal injury claims or civil lawsuits, which is two years.
+However, there are no regulations requiring landlords to disclose high levels of mold to potential buyers or tenants.
 Additionally, although federal law has regulations in place for disclosing lead paint, there are no federal requirements regarding the disclosure of mold.
-However, there are some rules in Illinois regarding mold and other types of toxic exposure.
+There are some rules in Illinois regarding mold and other types of toxic exposure.

 Liability for Mold in Illinois

 There are currently no federal rules or regulations that cover landlords’ responsibilities regarding mold.
 In addition, Illinois doesn’t have laws regarding toxic mold basics for landlords, including requirements for remediation and prevention.

 Despite this lack of laws and regulations, tenants who experience mold in their apartments may still be able to recover compensation for physical harm and other damages sustained.
 What you can collect for mold damage will depend on the extent of the damages and the level of negligence involved.
 If a judge or jury determines that a landlord or property owner either enabled a mold problem to develop or directly caused it, these individuals may need to pay monetary compensation to cover the damages.